How to Use Deutschland Ticket in Germany?

 Key Points

-- Valid on all local and regional trains, buses, trams, and metros in Germany.
+- Valid on local and regional trains, buses, trams, metros across Germany.

 - Not valid for long-distance ICE, IC, or EC trains.

-- Available as a digital ticket (app) or physical card subscription.
+- Available as a digital ticket in apps or as a physical subscription card.

 What exactly is the Deutschland Ticket?